-Warning: Letter misusing the name of Watson Farley & Williams LLP
+Warning: Emails misusing the name of Laura Lintott of Watson Farley & Williams LLP

 What is the scam?

-Any business or transactions through the email address of 'firstname.lastname@example.org' is not undertaken by a solicitors' practice or an individual authorised or regulated by the SRA.
+Any business or transaction through the email addresses of 'email@example.com' and 'firstname.lastname@example.org' is not undertaken by a firm or individual authorised by the SRA.

 Is there a genuine firm or person?

 The SRA authorises and regulates a genuine firm of solicitors called Watson Farley & Williams LLP.
-The head office is at 15 Appold Street London EC2A 2HB.
-The email domain of the firm ends with @wfw.com.
+The genuine firm's branch office address is 15 Appold Street, London EC2A 2HB.
+The firm's email domain is '@wfw.com'.

 What should I do?